tanakon8529/tanakon8529/README.md

 Software Engineer | Python Developer | Back-end Developer
 ---------------------------------------------------------

-I'm a software engineer and in my last year as a student at Ramkhamhaeng University seeking a career in back-end development, open to exploring Machine Learning, Blockchain, Artificial Intelligence, and new tools
+I'm a software engineer seeking a career in back-end development, open to exploring Machine Learning, Blockchain, Artificial Intelligence, and new tools

 * 🌍  I'm based in Bangkok, Thailand.
 * ✉️  You can contact me at [tanakon.kabprapun@gmail.com](mailto:tanakon.kabprapun@gmail.com)